|

 upon payment of fair compensation to the owner.
 Eminent

 domain is the basis for condemnation proceedings.
+Employer-Assisted Housing A

 special Fannie Mae housing initiative that offers several